dOpensource/dsiprouter/docs/source/user/use-cases.rst

 .. code-block:: bash

 	Set-CsOnlinePstnUsage -Identity Global -Usage @{Add="US and Canada"}
 	Set-CsOnlineVoiceRoute -Identity "LocalRoute" -NumberPattern ".*" -OnlinePstnGatewayList sbc.example.com New-CsOnlineVoiceRoutingPolicy "US Only" -OnlinePstnUsages "US and Canada"

 	# This is suppose to stop MSTeams from using the Microsoft Dialing Plan and using the routing policies that was defined above
 	Set-CsTenantHybridConfiguration -UseOnPremDialPlan $False

 	# Apply and the US Only Voice Routing Policy to the user
 	Grant-CsOnlineVoiceRoutingPolicy -Identity “user@example.com“ -PolicyName "US Only"

 	# If it doesn’t return a value of US Only, then wait 15 minutes and try it again.
 It sometime takes a while for the policy to be ready.
 	Get-CsOnlineUser “user@example.com" | select OnlineVoiceRoutingPolicy

 	# Define a outgoing phone number (aka DID) and set Enterprise Voice and Voicemail
 	Set-CsUser -Identity "user@example.com" -OnPremLineURI tel:+13137175555 -EnterpriseVoiceEnabled $true -HostedVoiceMail $true

-   code

 Note: Log out by typing Disconnect-MicrosoftTeams